-The Tag Reader module is dedicated for automotive or industrial applications where information has to be transmitted contactless.
-The tag reader module is a write/read (challenge/ response) controller for applications which demand high security level.
+The tag reader module is dedicated for automotive or industrial applications where information has to be transmitted contactless.
+The tag reader module is a write/read (challenge/response) controller for applications that a demand high security level.

-The tag reader module is connected to a serial tuned LC circuit which generates a magnetic field power supplying the tag.

-The use of a synchronous sample & hold technique allows communication with all avalaible tags using admittance switching producing absorption of the RF field.
+The tag reader module is connected to a serial-tuned LC circuit that generates a magnetic field power supplying the tag.
+The use of a synchronous sample and hold technique allows communication with all available tags using admittance switching producing absorption of the RF field.

-Load amplitude or phase shift modulation can be detected at high bit rates up to 8kHz.

-125kHz is the typical operational carrier frequency of the tag reader module with a 8MHz clock.
+Load amplitude or phase shift modulation can be detected at high bit rates up to 8 kHz.
+The typical operational carrier frequency of the tag reader module with an 8 MHz clock is 125 kHz.